BikramMondal5/7-Days-CSS-Challenge/README.md

-# 🚀🌐 100-Days-CSS-Challenge
+# 🚀🌐 7-Days-CSS-Challenge

-A huge collection of creative css projects for beginners, as solutions of the 100 days css challenge
+A huge collection of creative css projects for beginners, as solutions of the `100 days css challenge`

  ## 🛠️ Dependencies